webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Bounding-Boots.md

   - Equipment/Science-Fiction
   - Equipment/Level/4
   - Equipment/Value/Very-Expensive
-title: Bounding Boots
-collection: Equipment
-kind: Compendium
 ---

 ## Bounding Boots

 >Gravity-assist boots provide two free levels for Effort for jumping and running tasks.
 In addition, wearer can fall from any height safely if prepared for the descent.
 > **Options :** Apparel & Armor, Fantastic, Science Fiction
 > **Level :** 4
 > **Value :** Very Expensive